Slicer/teem/src/hest/README.md

     min >    0              1              2
 ```

 The `kind` of option is mostly independent of whether it is flagged or unflagged, and independent of being optional (due to the `hestOpt` having a default string) versus required (when no default is given).
 The one wrinkle is that unflagged options must have at least one parameter (i.e. `min` > 0), either by the command-line or via a default string.
-An unflagged option allowed to have zero parameters has no textual existence and so is unactionable.
-Thus for unflagged options, `kind`s 1 and 4 are ruled out; kind 5 is possible with `min` >= 1.
-This is likely already too much low-level information: users of `hest` will likely not ever need to worry about `kind`, and certainly `kind` is not part of the API calls to create options and parse command-lines.
+An unflagged option allowed to have zero parameters has no explicit textual existence, which seems out-of-bounds for a command-line parser.
+Thus for unflagged options, `kind`s 1 and 4 are ruled out, and kind 5 is possible with `min` >= 1.
+This is likely already too much low-level information: users of `hest` will probably never need to worry about `kind`, and certainly `kind` is not part of the API calls to create options and parse command-lines.

 Some **concrete examples** may be helpful for understanding `hest`'s utility ...
 (IN PROGRESS) ...
 ...
 Give some specific examples, flagged and unflagged ...
 .. show a response file being used, show -{ }- commenting

-## Limits on what may be parsed, and the `--` flag
+## The over-all process `hestParse`, its limits, and the `--` flag

-If there are no variable parameter options (i.e. limiting oneself to kinds 1, 2, and 3), then there is no limit on options may be used, including the intermixing of flagged and unflagged options, because there is then zero ambiguity about how to attribute a given command-line argument to the parameters of some option.
+Given an `argc`,`argv` command-line and a `hestOpt` array describing the options to parse, `hestParse` must first answer: **which elements of `argv` are associated with which options?** If there are no variadic options (i.e. limiting oneself to kinds 1, 2, and 3), then the answer is straight-forward, even flagged options being able to appear on the command-line in any order.
+The option set has some fixed number of slots.
+The flag arguments for the flagged options, and the position of arguments of unflagged options, implies how to put each `argv` element into each slot.

-Things became more complicated with variable parameter options. ... two unflagged variable options wouldn't make sense ...
+Things became more complicated with variadic options.
+Suppose ... two unflagged variadic options wouldn't make sense ...

-In [POSIX command-lines](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_01), the elements of `argv` can be first "options" and then "operands", where "options" are
-indicated by something starting with `-`, and may have 0 or more "option-arguments" (what `hest` calls parameters).
-Then, according to Guideline 10:
+Understanding how `hest` attributes arguments to options starts with knowing the main phases of `hestParse`:

+0. Validate the given `hestOpt` array
+1. Convert given `argc`,`argv`, to an internal (`hestArgVec`) representation of the argument vector (called `havec` in the code).
+This is the phase in which response files are expanded and `-{`,`}-` comments are interpreted.
+1. 1.
+Extract from `havec` all the arguments associated with flagged options: the flag args, any immediately subsequent associated parm args.
+   1. What remains in `havec` are the concatenation of args associated with the unflagged (positional) options.
+As long as there is at most one unflagged variadic option, there is an unambigious assignment of arguments to options.
+1. For any options not yet processed, tokenize into arguments the option's default string, and save these per-option.
+1. Finally, parse the per-option arguments to set the value(s) of C variable pointed to by each `hestOpt`.
+Each `hestOpt` also remembers the source of information for setting the variable (e.g. command-line vs default string).

+Fans of [POSIX Guidelines](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_02) may know that Guideline 10 describes the role of `--`:

-> The first -- argument that is not an option-argument should be accepted as a
-> delimiter indicating the end of options.
-Any following arguments should be treated
-> as operands, even if they begin with the `-` character.
-> So `--` marks the end of some "option-arguments".
+> The first -- argument that is not an option-argument should be accepted as a delimiter indicating the end of options.
+Any following arguments should be treated as operands, even if they begin with the `-` character.
+So `--` marks the end of some "option-arguments".

-Even though, as noted above, `hest` itself does not traffic in "operands", and is _not_ currently compliant with the POSIX behavior just quoted, it does make _limited_ use of the `--` flag.

-The limits in using variable parameter options are:
+Even though, as noted above, `hest` itself does not traffic in "operands" or follow POSIX, it does borrow `--` in a limited way to help with step 2.1 above: `--` marks the end of arguments for a _flagged_ variadic option, to demarcate them from any arguments intended for _unflagged_ options (variadic or not).
+In this sense, the `--` mark is more about seperating steps 2.1 and 2.2 above, than it is about separating options from operands.

+`hest`'s limitations in option variety and processing are:

-- There can be only one _unflagged_ multiple variable parameter option (kind 5).
-Having more than one creates ambiguity about which option consumes which arguments, and even though `--` could be used for demarcating them, this seems fragile and has not been implemented.
+- There can be only one _unflagged_ multiple variadic option (kind 5).
+Having more than one creates ambiguity about which option consumes which arguments, and `hest` currently attempts nothing (not even `--`) to resolve this.
+There can be, however, more than one _flagged_ multiple variadic options.
-- ...
-The `--` flag indicates the explicit end of a _flagged_ variable parameter options.
+- The `--` flag indicates the explicit end of arguments for a _flagged_ variadic option.
+- `hest` strives to interpret the entire `argv` argument vector; there is currently no way to tell `hest` (via `--` or otherwise): "stop processing `argv` here, and leave the as operands for something else to interpret".
+- Flagged options can appear in any order on the command-line, and the same option can be repeated: the last appearances over-rides all earlier appearances. `hest` currently cannot remember a list of occurance of repeated options (unlike, say, `sed -e ... -e ... `. )